Skip to main content

 TON

-In TON, The entity that transfers data between two contracts is called a message.
-For example, a message contains arbitrary data about token transfer sent to a specified address.
+In TON, the entity that transfers data between two contracts is called a message.
+For example, a message contains arbitrary data about a token transfer sent to a specified address.
 When the message arrives at the contract, the contract processes this according to the code.
 The contract updates its state and optionally sends a new message.
 Transaction is an entire flow from receiving messages to executing actions on the account.

 But initially, to change the state of the blockchain, you need an outside signal.
 To invoke a smart contract, you need to send an external message to the validators, and they will apply it to the smart contract.

-As we already discussed, a wallet is a smart contract, so this external message usually first goes to the wallet's smart contract, which records them as the first transaction, and that first transaction usually contains an embedded message for the actual destination contract.
+As we already discussed, a wallet is a smart contract, so this external message usually first goes to the wallet's smart contract, which records it as the first transaction, and that first transaction usually contains an embedded message for the actual destination contract.

 When the wallet smart contract receives the message, it processes it and delivers it to the destination contract.
 In our example, contract A could be a wallet; when it receives the external message, it will have the first transaction.